influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/influxql/offset-and-soffset.md

 ### Notable OFFSET clause behaviors

-- If there is no `LIMIT` clause in a query with an `OFFSET` clause, InfluxQL assumes the behavior, `LIMIT 1`.
+- If there is no `LIMIT` clause in a query with an `OFFSET` clause, the query returns a single row per InfluxQL group at the specified offset.
 - If the query doesn't include a [`GROUP BY` clause](/influxdb/cloud-dedicated/reference/influxql/group-by/), the entire result set is considered a single group and is returned in full.
 - If a query [groups data by time](/influxdb/cloud-dedicated/reference/influxql/group-by/#group-by-time),